Okay, it’s confession time: I’m an atheist.

 Early Christians were sometimes called “atheists,” did you know that?
 Not because they didn’t believe in God, but because they didn’t believe in the Romans’ gods.
 In a world in which there were many “gods” and “lords,” for Christians there was only the one true God, the Creator, and one true Lord, Jesus.

 So this is what I mean when I say I’m an atheist.
+I’m using the word in its ancient sense.
 I mean there are plenty of “gods” that I don’t believe in—even some that are popular among Christians.
 Some of these are “gods” that I simply do not believe exist.
 Others are “gods” that, even if they do exist, do not hold my allegiance.

 Here are a few of these gods I don’t believe in: